pauliend/Qualtrics-Moment-to-Moment-Response/Alternative without R/Instructions.md

 <img width="858" alt="Screenshot 2023-03-03 at 16 55 50" src="https://user-images.githubusercontent.com/47788764/222863636-5cef7674-d3f8-4b2a-947d-254b620f49fd.png">

+It's important that these variables are defined **before** the question itself, in this case the slider, is shown to the respondent.
+That's why we'll create an Embedded Data Block in the Survey flow that precedes the slider block.

 ## Where Do I Put The Code?

 In the survey builder, you'll select the slider question and scroll down the left-hand menu of that question.
 At the bottom, you'll see an option to add Javascript: